alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 A Google search gets me [here](https://www.abine.com/): Apparently MaskMe has re-branded as Abine, offering two
 services: Blur (same services as MaskMe) and DeleteMe, a way to scrub your online footprint off the web.

-"That's fine", I though.
+"That's fine", I thought.
 "They'll have all my account information in tact."

 Spoiler: They didn't.